Germany floods: Angela Merkel visits hard-hit North Rhine-Westphalia | DW | 20.07.2021

 More than 160 people have died as a result of last week's devastation, but with dozens more still unaccounted for, the death toll is expected to rise.
 Merkel is due to talk to aid organizations and helpers.

-German Chancellor Angela Merkel is visiting some of the worst affected areas in North-Rhine Westphalia on Tuesday following last week's floods in the region.
+German Chancellor Angela Merkel visited some of the worst affected areas in North-Rhine Westphalia on Tuesday following last week's floods in the region.

-Armin Laschet, the state's premier and a possible successor to Merkel, will join the chancellor as they witness firsthand the destruction in the town of Bad Münstereifel in the Euskirchen district.
+Armin Laschet, the state's premier and a possible successor to Merkel, joined the chancellor as they witnessed firsthand the destruction in the town of Bad Münstereifel in the Euskirchen district.

 Merkel had previously visited affected areas in Rhineland-Palatinate, where floods were confirmed to have killed 117 people as of Monday.